IHoKo/VED-PowerBI-Dash/README.md

 - 📍 **Click on a vehicle bar** in the *Average Load %* chart to filter the trip map and see only the trips taken by that specific vehicle.

 - **🔋 HV Battery SOC (State of Charge)**
-  - Shows the SOC per vehicle as a sorted bar chart.
+  - Shows the SOC% per vehicle as a sorted line chart.
-  - Helps identify variations in battery levels and usage patterns across the fleet.

 - **📈 Average Load %**
   - Visualizes the average engine load percentage per vehicle.